k8sVoodoo/kubernete-scripts/README.md

 ## IMGPKG PATCH SCRIPT

 This script is a template you can use to quickly patch the reference to a imgpkg bundle.
 In this example we are patching postgres statefulset reference to a new bundle with a tag of 8.0.0

+## BAD CONTOUR PODS SCRIPT

+A simple script to check for contour/envoy pods in a bad state and if so it will restart those pods.